-Keith Llewellyn MD, and Sean Fisher PA-C perform numerous cutaneous surgical procedures in both our Santa Barbara and Santa Ynez offices.
+Keith Llewellyn MD, and our physician assistant (PA-C) perform numerous cutaneous surgical procedures in both our Santa Barbara and Santa Ynez offices.
 All surgical procedures are performed in a comfortable out-patient setting.

 If you have been diagnosed with skin cancer, have a mole, cyst or other unwanted skin growth, and need or want to have it removed call today to schedule your appointment.

 How It Helps